JANINA BEILNER | Medicine, Head of Siemens Healthineers Global Education Service (Siemens) | Erlangen

 Janina Beilner is heading the SIEMENS Healthineers Global Education Services.
 Focusing on state of the art learning experience and delivering innovative learning solutions leveraging new technologies.
 She is looking into AR/VR scenarios of learning that are part of a blended learning approach ranging from onsite to online.
 Learning Management Systems (LMS) and online platforms that create the space for social virtual enterprises and self-learning belong to her area of expertise as well as new fields of workforce solutions.
 Janina is a medical doctor who joined SIEMENS 10 years ago.
-She has been responsible for the clinical marketing in Germany and built up the clinical research for advanced therapies in greater China before she became head of Global Education Services.
+She was responsible for the clinical marketing in Germany and built up the clinical research for advanced therapies in greater China before she became head of Global Education Services.

 Matthias Diemer is a trauma surgeon and economist.
 He has been in charge of the central OR management of the Charité for 3 years.
 The OR management organizes the personnel and material resources and coordinates the process organization for the operations.
 In addition, the OR management designs the perioperative environment.

-In April 2017 Dr. Peter Gocke has been appointed as the first Chief Digital Officer (CDO) in the healthcare provider space in Germany.
-In this role, he is responsible for the digital transforma- tion of the Charité, the academic hospital in Berlin, which is the largest AMC in Germany.
-Previously, he was the Director of IT (CIO) & process management (CPO) at Amedes AG, a large laboratory service Provider and prior to that he was the CIO of the Academic Medical Center in Hamburg.
+In April 2017, Dr. Peter Gocke has been appointed the first Chief Digital Officer (CDO) in the healthcare provider space in Germany.
+In this role, he is responsible for the digital transforma- tion of the Charité – Universitätsmedizin Berlin which is the largest AMC in Germany.
+Previously, he was the Director of IT (CIO) & process management (CPO) at Amedes AG, a large laboratory service provider and prior to that he was the CIO of the Academic Medical Center in Hamburg.
 In his former CIO position in Hamburg, he was in charge for several digitalization projects, which led to a HIMSS EMRAM stage 7 award.
 He is a trained radiologist holding previous roles as Associate Professor of Radiology.
 Peter Gocke led several speaking events, hold numerous speaks and keynotes and management board presentations.
-With his experience of +20 years in the Healthcare sector he is a well known speaker and key opinion leader.
+With his experience of +20 years in the healthcare sector he is a well known speaker and key opinion leader.

 Dr. Peter Jones is associate professor at Toronto’s OCAD University, and a founding faculty of the Strategic Foresight and Innovation and Design for Health MDes programs.
 For over 20 years Peter has led the design of decision support and educational services for clinicians, scientists, students and professional practices through design fieldwork and cognitive ethnography.
-Peter wrote Design for Care: Innovating Healthcare Experience (2013, Rosenfeld), a leading text for service design cases and methods in patient-centred and clinical healthcare.
+Peter wrote Design for Care: Innovating Healthcare Experience, a leading text for service design cases and methods in patient-centred and clinical healthcare.
 He is a frequent conference speaker and author in service and systems design in healthcare practice.
 Peter has served as co-chair of the Oslo-based symposia series Relating Systems Thinking and Design, and has presented his work and student research in this series.
 Peter holds a Ph.D. in Design and Innovation Management and a Master’s in Human Factors Psychology.

 Rebekka Lauer studied product design with a focus on interaction design at Weißensee Art Academy Berlin.
-Currently, she is a research associate at the Cluster of Excellence An Interdisciplinary Laboratory.
-Image Knowledge Gestaltung at the humboldt-Universität zu Berlin.
+Currently, she is a research associate at the Cluster of Excellence An Inter- disciplinary Laboratory.
+Image Knowledge Gestaltung at the Humboldt-Universität zu Berlin.
 Her research for the project Image Guidance traces the ways in which medical images are produced and used within the field of neurosurgery.
 This project included field research at the Department of Neurosurgery at Charité – Universitätsmedizin Berlin, where Rebekka analyzed the needs of users employing medical images and related software applications in various clinical settings and daily routines.

 Kirsten Ostherr is a media scholar and health researcher at Rice University in Houston, Texas.
-She is the cofounder of the Medical Futures Lab and the author of «Medical Visions: Producing the Patient through Film,Television and Imaging Technologies» (Oxford, 2013) and «Cinematic Prophylaxis: Globalization and Contagion in the Discourse of World Health (Duke, 2005).
+She is the co-founder of the Medical Futures Lab and the author of Medical Visions: Producing the Patient through Film,Television and Imaging Technologies (Oxford, 2013) and Cinematic Prophylaxis: Globalization and Contagion in the Discourse of World Health (Duke, 2005) as well as the editor of Applied Media Studies (Routledge, 2017).
 Her current research is on information and communication technologies in medicine, patient narratives, and the role of simulation as a mediator between human and technological forms of medical expertise.
-Her current book project is called «Quantified Health: Making Stories from Data in the Algorithmic Age» and editor of «Applied Media Studies» (Routledge, 2017).
+Her current book project is called Quantified Health: Making Stories from Data in the Algorithmic Age.

+Michael Riederer studied Management & Technology with a focus on knowledge management at the University of Technology in Munich before starting as Management Associate to the CEO at Brainlab.
 He is currently manager of the Learning Infrastructure department at Brainlab and responsible for technical documentation, localization and instructional design.
 One of his core tasks is to introduce and scale a worldwide IT learning infrastructure that is used by Brainlab personnel as well as end users.

-Prof. Dr. Igor M. Sauer is Senior Surgeon at the Department of Surgery and Head of Experimental Surgery, Charité – Universitaetsmedizin Berlin.
+Prof. Dr. Igor M. Sauer is Senior Surgeon at the Department of Surgery and Head of Experi- mental Surgery, Charité – Universitätsmedizin Berlin.
 He is an expert in the field of bio-artifi- cial organs, tissue-engineering and transplantation.
 Furthermore, he conducts research and development in the field of mixed reality head-mounted displays for image-guided surgery and virtual reality simulation in surgical practice.
 In this context and in collaboration with the Cluster of Excellence Image Knowledge Gestaltung, he established the Future|OR, a living lab in which an interdisciplinary team examines image-based operating procedures and training scenarios using virtual and mixed reality in visceral surgery.

-Michael Scheel is a radiologist at the Department of Neuroradiology at Chariteì University Hospital Berlin.
+Michael Scheel is a radiologist at the Department of Neuroradiology at Charité – Universitäts- medizin Berlin.
 His research focusses mainly on advanced MRI techniques and 3D-printing in medicine.
-Taking advantage of 3D printing his team developed training models for the field of interventional radiology.
-These models are used currently used at the Charité to teach and train residents basic and advanced skills, e.g. catheter navigation, ballon angioplasty and stunting or embolisation procedures.
-The models are the basis for an optimal training environment and help to increase training efficiency and reduce patient risk.
-His lab is currently exploring ways to efficiently prepare patient specific training models prior to the actual intervention.
+Taking advantage of 3D printing, his team developed training models for the field of interventional radiology.
+These models are currently used at the Charité to teach and train residents basic and advanced skills, e.g. catheter navigation, ballon angioplasty and stenting or embolisation procedures.
+The models are the basis for an optimal training environment and help increase training efficiency and reduce patient risk.
+His lab is currently exploring ways to efficiently prepare patient-specific training models prior to the actual intervention.

 Bernd Schleimer is an electrical engineer and marketing director at Hill-Rom, a global medical technology company with more than 10,000 employees worldwide.
 He has been working on (networked) medical devices for anesthesia, surgical workplaces, and intensive care for the past 20 years.
 Bernd has made his experience in clinical workflow- and system-integration with renowned companies like Radiometer, B.Braun Melsungen AG, Maquet, Getinge and Hill-Rom.

-Dr. Christian Stein is a computer scientist and Germanist working at the Cluster of Excellency “Image Knowledge Gestaltung” at Humboldt University of Berlin.
+Dr. Christian Stein is a computer scientist and Germanist working at the Cluster of Excellence Image Knowledge Gestaltung at Humboldt-Universität zu Berlin.
 He heads the cluster Archi- tectures of Knowledge, which comprises six interdisciplinary research projects on knowledge structures of the future.
 As one of these projects, he co-founded gamelab.berlin, which deals with the social impact of games of all kinds, reflects on games as a category of thought, de- velops innovative game prototypes and connects theorists and practitioners.
 His focus lies in the experimental and conceptual exploration of Virtual Reality for knowledge transfer.